 Birds have been associated with many different messages throughout the years.
 But which ones symbolize love or life?
 For example, it’s been said that whenever you see a cardinal someone you love is visiting from heaven.
 In the United States, Eagles are viewed as a symbol of patriotism and national pride.
-They also hold a special place in Native American cultures, a sacred animal whose feathers are often used in traditional ceremonies.
+These birds also hold a special place in Native American symbolism, a sacred animal whose feathers are often used in traditional ceremonies.

 Owls have many meanings, however.
 In some cultures they are considered wise and symbolize education and studiousness.
 In others, they are carriers of doom.
 In ancient Rome the sound of a hooting owl was a warning of impending death.